 Tips for Delivering CCTV Training

-- Use real-life scenarios – Walk staff through examples of incidents that have occurred or could happen.
+- Use real-life scenarios – Walk staff through examples of incidents that have occurred or could realistically happen at your site.
+This helps them understand how the system is used in real situations.

-- Tailor to the site – Use your actual CCTV layout and footage for relevance.
+- Tailor the training to the site – Use your actual CCTV layout, cameras, and footage during training so staff understand the system in the context of their own workplace.

 Common Mistakes to Avoid

-- Relying on one person – If only one staff member knows the system, your business is at risk when they’re away.
+- Relying on one person – If only one staff member understands how the CCTV system works, your business becomes vulnerable when that person is unavailable.

-- Failing to train new starters – Build CCTV training into your onboarding process.
+- Failing to train new starters – CCTV training should form part of the onboarding process so new employees understand the system from the beginning.

-- Lack of audit trails – Keep records of who accessed what footage and when.
+- Lack of audit trails – Businesses should keep records showing who accessed footage and when.
+This helps maintain accountability and ensures proper use of the system.

 Integrating CCTV into Your Security Policy